The best approximation pair problem relative to two subsets in a normed space: Existence

 \item Part \beqref{item:Nonempty} is, of course, well known and is mentioned in \cite[p.
 434 in Section 5]{BauschkeBorwein1994jour} and \cite[Fact 2.3(v)]{BauschkeCombettesLuke2004jour}, in the context of Hilbert spaces.
-Part \beqref{item:CompactClosedConvexLocallyCompact} generalizes \cite[the assertion after Theorem 3]{Xu1988jour} (which by itself generalizes a result from \cite{SahneySingh1980jour}), where there $X$ is restricted to be a Banach space and $A$ (denoted by $G$ there) is also assumed to be convex (the proof of this assertion suffers from a gap, namely the convexity of $F$ there - denoted by $B$ in Part \beqref{item:CompactClosedConvexLocallyCompact} - is crucial for the existence of a convergent subsequence in $F$, but is omitted from the proof).
-Part \beqref{item:WeaklySequentiallyCompactProximinal} generalizes \cite[Theorem 3.1]{Pai1974jour}.
-Part \beqref{item:WeaklySequentiallyCompact} generalizes an assertion made in \cite[between Theorem 2.4 and Definition 2.5]{DigarKosuru2020jour} in a Banash space setting.
+Part \beqref{item:CompactClosedConvexLocallyCompact} generalizes \cite[the assertion after Theorem 3]{Xu1988jour} (which by itself generalizes \cite[Theorem 3]{SahneySingh1980jour}, a result whose proof suffers from issues), where there $X$ is restricted to be a Banach space and $A$ (denoted by $G$ there) is also assumed to be convex (the proof of this assertion suffers from a gap, namely the convexity of $F$ there - denoted by $B$ in Part \beqref{item:CompactClosedConvexLocallyCompact} - is crucial for the existence of a convergent subsequence in $F$, but is omitted from the proof).
+Part \beqref{item:WeaklySequentiallyCompactProximinal} significantly generalizes \cite[Theorem 3.1]{Pai1974jour} and also generalizes \cite[Theorem (8), p.
+345]{Kothe1969book} because any closed, convex and weakly locally compact subset of a normed space is proximinal with respect to the whole space \cite[Theorem (1), p.
+343]{Kothe1969book}.
+Part \beqref{item:WeaklySequentiallyCompact} generalizes an assertion made in \cite[between Theorem 2.4 and Definition 2.5]{DigarKosuru2020jour} in a Banach space setting.
 Part \beqref{item:A-B_closed} generalizes \cite[Lemma 2.1(ii) and p.
 434 in Section 5]{BauschkeBorwein1994jour} (see also \cite[Theorem 5.4.3]{BauschkeBorweinLewis1997inproc}) from the case where $X$ is a real Hilbert spaces and $A$ and $B$ are closed and convex.
 Parts \beqref{item:B_finite_dim}--\beqref{item:A_finite_codim} combined generalize \cite[Facts 5.1(iii)]{BauschkeBorwein1994jour} from the case where $X$ is a real Hilbert spaces and $A$ and $B$ are closed and convex.
-Part \beqref{item:RecessionCones} is essentially mentioned in a real Hilbert setting in \cite[Facts 5.1(iv)]{BauschkeBorwein1994jour}, which refers to the lemma in \cite[Section 15]{Holmes1975book} for the proof, as in we did; however, while \cite[Facts 5.1(iv)]{BauschkeBorwein1994jour} says that the intersection of the recessions cones can be linear, \cite[Lemma 15D, p.
-104]{Holmes1975book} says that this intersection should be $\{0\}$.
 Part \beqref{item:FiniteDimCoercive} extends related existence results in the Euclidean case, such as \cite[Corollary 4.16]{CaseiroFacasVicenteVitoria2019jour}, \cite[Proposition 2.2, Corollary 2.3]{FacasVicenteGoncalvesVitoria2014jour},\cite[Proposition 2.3]{GoncalvesFacasVicenteVitoria2015jour} (without giving explicit formulae as done there; note that there a BAP is referred to as ``the'' BAP, although there can be several other BAPs).